-First of all, most of my friends were leaving anyways, because the university ended.
-And then I had actually, I had met a guy that I fell in love with, who was a Rolfer.
+First of all, most of my friends were leaving anyway, because the university ended.
+And then I had actually met a guy that I fell in love with, who was a Rolfer.
 And we started dating, and he started to teach me stuff, especially because he wanted me to work on him.
 So I actually learned an incredible amount from him, which I’m very grateful for.
 And he encouraged me to do the Rolfing training.

 How long have you been doing Rolfing now?

 I’ve been doing Rolfing for 11 years.
 So I basically finished my training and moved to Hong Kong.
 So what really drew me to it was, I was really bored doing massage, I was really bored just kind of doing patterns with people’s bodies at the end, because I’m, like, coming with the same problem every single week.
 And it’s not getting better, you know, I just like I was just like a maintenance person.

 And then when I met my ex-boyfriend, I was like, Oh my God, this man is making changes in the body.
 This is like, this is what I want!
 Like he’s actually making a difference in people’s lives.
 Like, you know, when you’d leave after the session, you’d feel it feel kind of like a different person, even a different outlook on life.
 And I was like, This is what I want to give people.
 I don’t just want to like, give them a rub and a little chat.
 And then off you go, you know?